 This week we chat with Erica Walters.
 Erica graduated from the Advanced Training Program at The Pilates Center, Boulder, Colorado in 2013.
 She is the owner of Pilates Fit Studio in Crestwood, Kentucky and she first discovered Classical Pilates in 2005 with Peak Pilates and became PMA certified.

 Hi Erica, How are you today?

 This week we chat with Ash Salisbury.

 Ash graduated from The Pilates Center, Boulder’s Bridge Program in 2018.
 She teaches at Springboard Pilates studio in Portland, Maine.
-Ash first discovered Pilates in 2007 when she was 32 and over 200 pounds.
+Ash first discovered Pilates in 2007 when she was 32 and overweight.

 Hi Ash, how are you and what are you up to today?

 This week we chat with Katelyn Merrill.
 Katelyn graduated from The Pilates Center, Boulder’s Intermediate Program in August 2017.
 She first discovered Classical Pilates in 2013, began training with TPC in 2015 and is now teaching at The Center for Movement in New York City.